juniem/ai-dev-kit-hol-2019/README.md

 - Verify that the camera picks it up and correctly classify you as wearing the hard hat

 ## Going further
 As a next step, you could re-use the same training images but build an object detection model instead of an image classifier.
-For that, please use this [environment of custom vision](https://iris-demo1.azurewebsites.net/projects) and use its labeling tool.
+For that, please use this <a href="https://iris-demo1.azurewebsites.net/projects" target="blank">environment of custom vision</a> and use its labeling tool.

-To learn more about this AI Dev Kit, visit https://azure.github.io/Vision-AI-DevKit-Pages/docs/Get_Started/
+To learn more about this AI Dev Kit, visit <a href="https://azure.github.io/Vision-AI-DevKit-Pages/docs/Get_Started/" target="blank">https://azure.github.io/Vision-AI-DevKit-Pages/docs/Get_Started/</a>

 ## Clean up